-- When the Hot-Plug GPIO Port Map (HPxGPIOPRT) field in the Hot-Plug GPIO Signal Map (HPSIGMAP) register selects an invalid port (i.e., no port or a port that does not exist in the switch), hot-plug GPIO alternate function signal output pin values are equal to their unused value as defined below. - The negated value for an unused hot-plug I/O expander or GPIO output is the value shown in Table 10.2.
-The value is equal to the default vale as indicated by the signal name suffix (i.e., N for active low and P for active high) modified as indicated by the corresponding invert polarity bit in the Hot-Plug Configuration Control (HPCFGCTL) register.
-If the signals are not associated with a valid port (i.e., when HPxGPIOPRT selects and invalid port), then non-inverted polarity is used.
+The negated value for an unused hot-plug I/O expander output is the value shown in Table 9.2.
+The value is equal to the default value as indicated by the signal name suffix (i.e., N for active low and P for active high) modified as indicated by the corresponding invert polarity bit in the Hot-Plug Configuration Control (HPCFGCTL) register.